 I use is a Audio-Technica ATR2100 mic.
 I’m telling you this thing is amazing.
 It has USB and XLR inputs and comes with both cords.
 It also has a headphone jack and a small mic stand too.
 Not only does it sound great, it costs under $75!

-One of my main go-to lights I use is the Falcon Eyes SO-TD28 LED light.
+My main go-to lights I use is the Falcon Eyes SO-TD28 LED light.
 This is a really cool LED light that comes with brightness and color controls.
 It can run off AC power or special light battery.
-I actually have a “dummy batter” (power adapter) plugged in to the battery socket.
-I mount it on a regular light stand and keep behind my monitor.
+I have it on a short light stand sitting on my desk.

 I have two Mac’s, but do the majority of my livestreaming from a 27″ iMac.
 Bigger screen.
 Ample power.
 It’s just a boss.
 And it’s a mac!

-If you interested in simulcasting – meaning streaming to more than one platform at the same time – then I recommend Restream.
+If you interested in multicasting – meaning streaming to more than one platform at the same time – then I recommend Restream.

 It does a really good job of connecting with Ecamm then passing my livestream to both platforms simultaneously.
 You can also use Restream to connect to Twitch too.